mickdowling16/lifehacks/README.md

 ### Category Page

-When tested the categoried page I knew that the background images in the category divs were not optimised for web and I would get the same error messages as I did with the homepage.
+When testing the categories page I knew that the background images in the category divs were not optimised for web and I would get the same error messages as I did with the homepage.
 Also the SEO score was the same as I needed to add meta descriptions and keywords

 ![screenshot of lighthouse test on categories page](documentation/lighthouse-test-categories.png)